 Twentieth-century development was done on the cheap in Amsterdam, with more bike infrastructure than transit investment or freeways.
 But out of those superficially dispiriting circumstances Europe’s capital of innovation was born.
 Most of Amsterdam’s 800,000 inhabitants enjoy a lighting fast, healthy and free bike-centric lifestyle in the four inner boroughs, while at the scale of the Randstad megalopolis (Amsterdam, Rotterdam, etc) cycling is the lynchpin of a rail network that connects 7 million people.
 Cycling is a mode cities can afford, that affords them greater connectivity.
 And let’s not forget that Amsterdam was not even purpose built for the bike.
 So much more could be done in growing cities.

 I co-founded Cyclespace, the public/private partner of the municipality of Amsterdam representing its cycling strengths to the world.
 With my first book Cycle Space I announced a bike-centric development trend appearing organically all over the world, with implications for architects, planners and urban designers.
-My next book, Velotopia (also with NAi010 Publishers and due out in March 2017) will be promoted as the book Garden Cities of To-morrow and Radiant City would have been, had their authors not overlooked cycling.
+My next book, Velotopia is being promoted as the book Garden Cities of To-morrow and Radiant City would have been, had their authors not overlooked cycling.
 I continue to work with a Harvard University research team exploring the link between health and building for cycling.
 I handle regular requests from peak bodies, policy makers and the media to speak on the subject and am a brand ambassador for Shimano.

-With this authority and expertise I can help your organisation stay on the right side of the shift toward cycling as your city gets denser, and car traffic gets slower.
-I am the world’s only bicycling consultant focused on the needs of architects and property developers, having been the first to recognise that with “start of trip facilities” (super bike-friendly high density housing) developers can do as much to increase bike use as those who build bike infrastructure.
-I have also developed mapping techniques for governments that take bike planning to the micro scale of the neighbourhood; we’ve had decades of network planning focused on the needs of the sports minded long distance commuter, and bike modal shares have gone nowhere.
+I am also the owner and director of Cycle Space International P/L, an Australian based design and professional advocacy firm that has served clients in many nations—Norway, Spain, the US, Japan, Colombia, Australia, etc..
+We help public and private clients stay on the right side of the shift toward cycling as their cities get denser and car traffic freezes.
+We are the world’s only bicycling agency focused on the needs of architects and property developers, having been the first to recognise that with “start of trip facilities” (super bike-friendly housing) developers can do as much to increase bike use as those who build bike infrastructure.